 Storage users need to have a .Net Framework and SQL installed to use the storage.
 For those looking for quick storing solutions without building heavy infrastructure, they can adopt the cloud completely.

-The online version of the Sharepoint starts at $5.00 per user per month for a rather limited 1 TB per organization and thereafter users can purchase more in 1 GB increments of 12 to 16 (US) cents depending on the total (storage space) size ordered.
+The online version of the Sharepoint starts at $5.00 per user per month for a rather limited 1 TB per organization.
+Thereafter, users can purchase more in 1 GB increments of 12 to 16 (US) cents depending on the total (storage space) size ordered.

 They have a good Partner system to help distinguish and provide support for the best storage package based on one’s immediate needs.

 For a comparison of the storage types via Azure and pricing for each, click here.

-Potential weakness/es: People have found its pricing a little to steep on the storage side and keeping market share will be tough with many new smaller CSPs offering cheaper per GB rates.
+People have found its pricing a little to steep on the storage side and so keeping market share will be tough.
+Many new smaller CSPs offering cheaper per GB rates.

 Some other cumbersome restrictions like users being only able to upload 20 000 files at once or the actual file-size limit might not bode too well with heavy cloud data users.

 As with the other CSPs, there is a free offering called the “Lite plan” consisting of a single IBM Cloud service instance with storage up to 25 GB/month.

 For more insight into the complex costing table, visit the IBM storage pricing page here.

-Potential weakness/es: IBM relies too much on its reputation as a forerunner for tech and cloud-based computing.
+IBM relies too much on its reputation as a forerunner for tech and cloud-based computing.
 It has earned that title for several decades before the likes of Google and Amazon barged in.

 Their high security and complex system come at a premium so designed for or rather restricted to wealthy companies essentially.
-The hosting option (main server locations) looks limited and restricted to geographical areas primarily within the US and EU.
+The hosting option (main server locations) looks limited and restricted to geographical areas primarily in the US and EU.

-Be wary of gimmicky terminology such as unlimited archiving/storage even with a paid subscription.
-This usually refers to storing data at rest and not to the ability to constantly and unlimitedly sync files.
+Be wary of clandestine terminology such as ‘unlimited archiving/storage’ even with a paid subscription.
+This usually refers to storing data at rest and not the ability to constantly and unlimitedly sync files.

-At the end of the day, your decision to take on a faction in the storage war should be based on your priorities and what each of the companies is offering compared to your budget.
-You might need to consider running a combination of two or more of them.
+At the end of the day, your decision to take on a faction in the storage war should be based on your priorities.
+You simply match it to what each of the companies is offering taking your budget into consideration of course.